 There is Kepler 452b, an exoplanet 1400 light-years away.
 It orbits a sun-like star and is similar to Earth in temperature and size.
 SETI has looked for radio signals.
 SETI boss Seth Shostak is a voice of reason in this mad search.
-As for myself, I think we have wasted money, not just in space but on foreign wars not in our national interest.
-Throw in 60 million abortions since 1973, and America is letting itself be ripped apart.
-It has become a nation of homosexuals, alcoholics & tattooed drug addicts, a nation of dog worshipers where veterans stand on street corners and beg, a nation whose chief concern is whether or not someone is a "racist," a nation hypnotized by horror movies, rap music & endless ball games.
+As for myself, I think we are wasting money, not just in space but on wars not in our national interest.
+Throw in 60 million abortions since 1973, and America is committing.
+It has become a nation of alcoholics, homosexuals & tattooed dope addicts, a nation of dog worshipers where veterans beg on street corners, a nation whose chief concern is whether or not someone is "racist," a nation hypnotized by horror movies, rap music & endless ball games.

-Finally, there is Trappist-1, a red dwarf star with 7 planets found by the people in Chile.
-Problem is, life is so rare that trillions of trillions of virtually impossible coincidences must follow in sequence.
+Finally, there is Trappist-1, a red dwarf with 7 planets found by astronomers in Chile.
+The problem is, life is so rare that trillions of trillions of virtually impossible coincidences must follow in sequence.
 It happened once!